Submit A formAfter Hours Contact

 Need assistance with your bail application?

 Understanding and effectively navigating the show cause test is essential for securing bail.
 This article has covered the key aspects of the show cause test, including preparation, legal strategies, and consequences of failure.
+Recent changes, such as the Bail Amendment Bill, have significantly impacted bail procedures in NSW, introducing new requirements and higher thresholds.

 Charged with a criminal or traffic offence?
 First consultation free.
 Arrange a conference with us today